aakashloyar/devops/DokerRev/README.md

 -> here app folder of local monts to nextapp/app folder of container -> now change in any file will go to container
-* mount app folder to -> nextapp/app folder of container
+* mount app folder to -> nextapp/app folder of container -> -v for volume or bind mount depend on how you declare